The JMK Trust

 Theatre relies on its ability to attract a stream of promising new talent, prepared to work with commitment for very modest wages on a freelance basis, creating the sort of shows that often achieve international success after beginning life in small theatres like The Orange Tree and The Young Vic.

-This year, theatre closure hasn’t only had an impact on the living of those freelancers that craft its shows, an estimated third of whom have not qualified for any government support, but also on the up-and-coming generation of theatre makers who have been denied opportunity and inspiration as well as an income.
-This year at the JMK Trust we have seized the opportunity amid lockdown to help in both areas.
+This year, continued theatre closure hasn’t only had an impact on the living of those freelancers that craft its shows, an estimated third of whom have not qualified for any government support, but also on the up-and-coming generation of theatre makers who have been denied opportunity and inspiration as well as an income.
+This year at the JMK Trust we have seized opportunities to help people safely make theatre, and continue developing as artists during lockdown.

 Whirlwind of insight and info with @JMKTrust1.
 Totally engaging, so much so my cat wouldn’t leave the computer alone!
 Thanks and really recommended to any theatre makers.